-Whether the total sum of the costs is shown as gross or net in the financing plan depends on whether the applicant or organization is entitled to deduct input tax.
+Whether the total sum of the costs is shown as gross (brutto) or net (netto) in the financing plan depends on whether the applicant or organization is entitled to deduct input tax.

 Entitled to deduct input tax means that you can invoice sales tax yourself and then pass it on to the responsible tax office.
 Therefore, in these cases, the sales tax is deducted accordingly in the cost and financing plan and calculated with net amounts.
 Freelancers and small businesses that are exempt from VAT are therefore not entitled to deduct input tax and must calculate with gross amounts in the cost and financing plan.

 If an input tax deduction entitlement exists: Enter the amounts in net

 If there is no entitlement to deduct input tax: Indicate the amounts in gross